Training therapists to help journalists in distress

 Our Mission

-We are establishing an international community of qualified therapists trained to care for trauma-impacted journalists.
+We are building a national community of qualified U.S. based therapists trained to care for trauma-impacted journalists.
 We provide therapists with cultural competence and data security training, peer support, and referral pathways.

-JTSN is a project of the Dart Center for Journalism and Trauma.
+JTSN is a project of the Global Center for Journalism and Trauma.